LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Default input:** 0.0

 **Description:** The follow-up threshold in grams per second.
-Measured site-level emissions must be above the follow-up threshold before a site becomes a candidate for flagging.
+Measured site-level emissions must be above the follow-up threshold before a site can be flagged.
 If _follow_up.threshold_type_ is "absolute", the numeric value indicates the follow-up threshold in grams per second.
 If "relative", the numeric value is passed to a function that calculates an emission rate that corresponds to a desired proportion of total emissions for a given leak size distribution.
 The function estimates the MDL needed to find the top X percent of sources for a given leak size distribution.
 For example, given a proportion of 0.01 and a leak-size distribution, this function will return an estimate of the follow-up threshold that will ensure that all leaks in the top 1% of leak sizes are found.

 The follow-up delay parameter can be set to require multiple measurements for a site above threshold before a site is flagged.